Getting Around Ho Chi Minh City Attractions and Things to Do Here

 Can Gio District

 The land of the old Saigon isn’t lacking places for you to visit.
-As the very heart of the city center, there are a lot of 5 stars services and entertainment for you to enjoy.
-It’s not hard to find a shopping mall such as Takashimaya, or Diamond Plaza, etc. at the center.
-Additionally, there are high-end clubs, bars, restaurants, hotels in the area.
-Some of the historical sites such as Ben Thanh Market, Independence Place, Notre Dame Cathedral of Saigon, etc. are also here in district 1.
+As the very heart of the city center, there are a lot of 5 stars services, and entertainment for you to enjoy.
+It’s not hard to find a shopping mall such as Takashimaya, Diamond Plaza, etc. at the center.
+Additionally, there are high-end clubs, bars, restaurants, and hotels in the area.
+Some of the historical sites such as Ben Thanh Market, Independence Place, Notre Dame Cathedral of Saigon, etc. are also here in District 1.

-I would say district 2 is the hub of rich people.
+I would say District 2 is the hub of rich people.
 Simply it’s the newly developing area with carefully planned infrastructure, modern buildings, and high security.
-Therefore, mostly foreigners and the wealthy come to live for a high-quality life.
+Therefore, most foreigners and the wealthy come to live a high-quality life.
 As a result, services such as restaurants there are made with high levels too.
-If you wish to find the food of your hometown, remember the name Thao Dien street in district 2, perhaps you can find it there.
+If you wish to find the food of your hometown, remember the name Thao Dien Street in District 2, perhaps you can find it there.

-Welcome to my home-district!
+Welcome to my home district!
 Actually, in Ho Chi Minh City, we usually say ‘eating in district 5, lying down in district 3, luxury in district 1’.
-Fortunately, I have a place for ‘lying down’ in district 3, LOL.
-Indeed, choosing to stay in district 3 is somehow a smarter choice.
-It’s not only near district 1 so you still access to many places in a short distance, but hotels in district 3 charge less than in district 1, definitely.
+Fortunately, I have a place for ‘lying down’ in District 3, LOL.
+Indeed, choosing to stay in District 3 is somehow a smarter choice.
+It’s not only near District 1 so you still have access to many places within a short distance, but hotels in District 3 charge less than in District 1, definitely.
 Hence, you should consider renting a room in this area.
-Plus, local foods in district 3 are quite delicious.
+Plus, local foods in District 3 are quite delicious.

-If you ever heard about Cho Lon, welcome to district 5, an old area of the Chinese people living in Vietnam for a very long time ago.
-There is even a part of district 5 is the preserving area, and you can see them usually featured in the movie Kong: Skull Island.
+If you ever heard about Cho Lon, welcome to District 5, an old area of the Chinese people living in Vietnam for a very long time.
+There is even a part of District 5 the preserving area, and you can see them usually featured in the movie Kong: Skull Island.
 Coming there, you will be able to discover Cho Lon, an old traditional market with a lot of products at cheap prices.
-And as people say, eating in district 5 isn’t a bad choice with many good local foods.
+And as people say, eating in District 5 isn’t a bad choice with many good local foods.

 Can Gio District

-If you asking me ‘does Ho Chi Minh City have a beach’, my answer will be yes, it’s in Can Gio District, the city’s coastal suburban district.
-In detail, this district is about an hour away from the very center, or district 1.
+If you ask me ‘Does Ho Chi Minh City have a beach’, my answer will be yes, it’s in Can Gio District, the city’s coastal suburban district.
+In detail, this district is about an hour away from the very center, or District 1.
 You can visit Can Gio to enjoy the beach and seafood.
 But trust me, you will love to go to Vung Tau more.